top of page

 October 2022

 • Stick to a schedule ⏰ – Set a consistent bed time and wake time.
 Do not sleep in for more than 1-hour, even on your days off!
-Sleep is critical for the immune system, memory consolidation, neuronal development/connectivity.
+Sleep is critical for the immune system, memory consolidation, and neuronal development/connectivity.

 • Ditch Naps 💤 – Napping during the day makes it harder to achieve quality and quantity sleep at night.
 This may lead to not getting enough of Rapid Eye Movement ("REM" sleep).
 REM sleep typically begins 90-minutes into the sleep cycle.
 REM sleep leads to cognitive and brain maturation.
 Loss of REM sleep tends to be made up in the next night, which leads the sleep cycle to move quickly - leading to irritability, lack of concentration and greater nightmares.